OpenSILEX/docs-community-dev/docs/github.md

 Another option is to download a compressed version of the repository using the **Download ZIP** button below, but the OpenSILEX community strongly advises otherwise.

-Choose a local directory on your computer where you want the git repository to be cloned.
+Choose a local directory on your computer where you want the Git repository to be cloned.
 There, you can open a terminal (linux) or Git Bash Here (Windows) and use the `git clone` command.
 From an UNIX terminal and using the SSH protocol, the command would be `git clone git@github.com:[your_username]/[repository_name].git`.
 Using the HTTPS protocol, the command would be `git clone https://github.com/[your_username]/[repository_name].git`.
 However, using SSH is preferable to HTTPS (in order not to have to provide your username every time you want to update your branch).